 At Tucows, we believe that “maintaining the existing Whois system” and requiring “robust collection” of data violates the basic principles of GDPR.
 Put another way, we do not believe that the Temporary Specification is fully compliant with the GDPR.
 We have an ongoing disagreement with ICANN as to what the GDPR requires in three discrete areas, which is the subject of the ongoing ICANN v.
 EPAG litigation in Bonn, Germany.

 Right now, we’re focused on implementing those Temporary Specification requirements that do not conflict with the GDPR (which is, of course, the vast majority).
 The GNSO has initiated an Expedited Policy Development Process (“EPDP”), which we are watching with great interest, as we work within the registrar community to advocate for the best outcome for registrars, resellers, and registrants.
-We’re advocating for policy which fully complies with the GDPR, keeps domain registration and management simple, and protects the interests of our resellers.
+We’re advocating for a policy that fully complies with the GDPR, keeps domain registration and management simple, and protects the interests of our resellers.
 As we’ve said before, in any instance where ICANN policy conflicts with the law, our priority is compliance with the latter.